nus-cs2113-AY1920S2/tp/docs/team/renzotsai.md

 - Write the Draft of our UG v1.0 and v2.0 and revised them.

 #### Contributions to the Developer Guide
+- Write the part of `Storage component` and draw a Class diagram to explain this implementation.
-- Write the part of `Add to semseter` and draw a UML diagram to explain this implementation.
+- Write the part of `Add to semseter` and draw a Sequence diagram to explain this implementation.

 #### Contributions to team-based tasks